geojupyter/workshop-agu2025/modules/05-sharing-and-publishing/index.md

 :class: simple
 :icon: false

-There is 1 workflow run, ideally with a green checkmark.
+...there is 1 workflow run listed, ideally with a green checkmark.
 :::

 Click on the workflow run shown on this page.